Planning for you and your family

 Gifts must be outright to be effective for tax, and must not comprise a right only to income.

-Transfers on or within seven years of death to a spouse domiciled outside the UK are exempt only to the extent of £325,000 (this limit was previously £55,000).
+Transfers on or within seven years of death to a spouse domiciled outside the UK are exempt only to the extent of £325,000.